 Image

-The City of Rehoboth Beach participates in the National Flood Insurance Program (NFIP) of the Federal Emergency Management Agency (FEMA).
-As a participating community, the city has adopted floodplain management practices for development in 100-year floodplains (the area inundated by a storm that has a 1% chance of happening in any year).
-For property with any portion located within the 100-year floodplain, regardless of structure location, a flood insurance policy may be required by mortgage companies.
+The City of Rehoboth Beach participates in the National Flood Insurance Program (NFIP), managed by the Federal Emergency Management Agency (FEMA).
+As a participating community, the city has adopted floodplain management practices for development within Special Flood Hazard Areas (SFHA), which are 100-year floodplains (the area inundated by a storm that has a 1% or more chance of happening in any given year).
+For properties with any portion located within the 100-year floodplain, regardless of structure location, a flood insurance policy may be required.

 The City of Rehoboth Beach floodplain ordinance requires all new structures, and substantially improved structures, to be constructed a minimum of one foot above the base flood elevation (BFE) as noted on the city’s Flood Insurance Rate Map (FIRM).